Opening a full UAE bank account almost always requires an Emirates ID. The usual sequence is: arrive → visa stamp → Emirates ID → bank account.

 Commonly cited (licensed by the CBUAE):

 - Emirates NBD — one of the largest in the UAE.
-Solid app.
+Runs Liv as its digital sub-brand.

 - RAKBANK — often cited as foreigner-friendly.

-- HSBC UAE, Standard Chartered, Citi — international brands.
+- HSBC UAE · Standard Chartered · Citi — international brand branches.

 We don't "recommend" a specific bank.
 The right choice depends on salary transfer terms, minimum balance, card perks, and English-speaking support availability.